RiverArchitect/RA_wiki/wiki/ProjectMaker.md

 ## Input: Plantings shapefiles <a name="pminp3"></a>

-The [*MaxLifespan*][4] module produces geofiles (i.e., rasters and shapefiles) of complete river reaches.
-An overlay of the above-created project area polygon over recent satellite image shows, where existing shrubs intersect with projected actions.
+*Project Maker* will place plants only where it makes sense and removes existing plants where necessary.
+An overlay of the above-created project area polygon over recent satellite image shows, where existing plants intersect with projected actions and where these plants may need to be cleared (removed).
 A *PlantExisting.shp* shapefile with polygons delineating these intersects needs to be created and drawn as follows in the `ProjectName/ProjectMaps.aprx`-file:

 1. In the Catalog tab, open the folder tree `ProjectName/Geodata/Shapefiles/` (double click on the folder to make it appear in the lower box).